i-MSCP/plugins/incubator/JailKit/README.md

 ### UPDATE

-	- Backup your current plugins/JailKit/config.php file
+	- Backup your current config.php file
 	- Login into the panel as admin and go to the plugin management interface
 	- Upload the JailKit plugin archive
-	- Restore your plugins/JailKit/config.php file (check for any change)
+	- Restore your config.php file (check for any change)
 	- Update the plugin list through the plugin interface

 ### CONFIGURATION

- See the plugins/JailKit/config.php file.
+ See the config.php file.

 ### DEVELOPERS NOTE

  See the src/README file

+## TODO

+	See TODO file

 ### AUTHORS